New York Comic Con: A Beginner’s Guide

 Learn more about Reservations here.

-If you were unable to get a panel reservation, there is a standby line for both Main and Empire Stages.
+If you are unable to get a panel reservation, there is a standby line for both Main and Empire Stages.
 Standby is NOT GUARANTEED, but it is statistically unlikely that everyone with a reservation will attend a particular panel, so it is possible to get in via standby.

 If you were unable to get a Funko reservation, they do open the booth after the last reservation time for the day, but stock will be severely depleted by then.